geoserver/geoserver/doc/en/user/source/configuration/contact.rst

    Contact Information Organization

 The welcome message is displayed in the welcome page header as an introduction to the GeoServer web services.
-The organization name and online resource, if provided, are used in the welcome page header to for the :guilabel:`For more information visit` link.
+The organization name and online resource, if provided, are used in the welcome page header for the :guilabel:`For more information visit` link.

 Contact information fields: